 - Start a message with “Hi” if you can’t find a name

-You can also try automated “contact finder” software, but it’s not always reliable.
-Occasionally, you’ll find a website that only offers postal mail or phone contact details.
-If you have a chance to gain a particularly high-value link, it may be worth the time and expense of using these communication methods.
+You can also try automated “contact finder” software, but it’s unreliable.
+Occasionally, you’ll find a website offering only postal mail or phone contact details.
+If you can gain a particularly high-value link, it may be worth the time and expense of using these communication methods.
 Recipients usually take printed letters far more seriously than email.
 We have an additional resource here on finding emails.

-During a broken link building campaign, you should prioritise high-quality webpages that are at least somewhat likely to accept your links.
-Keep in mind that a link on an unrelated or disreputable website could actually harm your promotional efforts.
+During a broken link-building campaign, you should prioritise high-quality web pages that are at least somewhat likely to accept your links.
+Remember that a link on an unrelated or disreputable website could harm your promotional efforts.
 Authoritative nonprofit and government websites usually provide the most valuable opportunities.
 Be sure to look for both broadly and narrowly relevant pages.

 Keep a list of all the websites you’ve contacted.
 It’s important to avoid repeatedly sending messages to the same person.
 This wastes time and could result in “spam” complaints.
-Consider checking the websites from time to time; people occasionally create links without responding.
+Consider checking the websites occasionally; people occasionally create links without responding.
 Add a note to your list whenever you achieve a successful outcome.

-If you find that no one responds favorably, consider tweaking your email template.
-Perhaps it isn’t engaging enough or fails to concisely explain the value of your link.
+If no one responds favourably, consider tweaking your email template.
+Perhaps it isn’t engaging enough or fails to explain the value of your link concisely.
 Reevaluate the quality of your webpage as well.
 Is it thoroughly edited, informative, well-designed and compelling?
 Many webmasters will only add links to particularly useful or inspiring material.

 Consider developing new web content that matches a common broken link.
-You may use Internet Archive’s “Wayback Machine” to see what the defunct page had to offer.
-For example, perhaps you run a website that sells AM/FM radios.
-You notice several websites have dead links to a bygone list of radio stations in London.
+You may use Internet Archive’s “Wayback Machine” to see what the defunct page offers.
+For example, you may run a website selling AM/FM radios.
+You notice several websites have dead links to an outdated list of radio stations in London.
 Think about building a similar page and suggesting it as a replacement.

 - Take the time to create detailed, high-quality material